brownplt/pyret-lang/pyret.org/pyret-frog/_src/tour/index.md

       end
     end

-Note that if you don't care about a specific attribute, you can always replace it with an underscore.
-Since we did not use `f` in the previous example, we could write it as:
+If you don't care about a specific attribute, you can replace it with an underscore.
+Since we did not use `f` in the `link` case in the previous example, we could write it instead as:

     fun length(l):
       cases(List) l